hmatsuda/rails-transporter/README.md

 If no spec found, show dialog to create new file.

 ### open-partial-template (`ctrl-r p`)
-It opens partial template.
+It opens partial template from `render` method.

-When active editor is opening a below view file and cursor is on the `render` method,
+e.g. When active editor is opening a below view file and cursor is on the `render` method,
 ```ruby
 <section id="contents">